 To make the most out of your trip to Samut Prakan, take a look at a Cycle Tour along the nature trail or a Local Food Tasting Trip here.

 TakeMeTour hopes our weekday floating markets guide by locals will inspire you to explore the floating markets in this list.
-Don’t forget to bring your camera, wallet, and your empty stomach along as well!
+You can find our full ebook guide here for more local tips and a complete run-down of the best floating markets to visit.
+Don’t forget to bring your camera, wallet, and your empty stomach along for your trip!